 Thalassemics India “Helping Hands” project is to help underprivileged patients with thalassemia in their treatment.
-Since the launch of this project in 2000, TI has touched the life of patients with thalassemia in thousands.
+Since the launch of this project in 2000, TI has touched thousands of lives of people living with thalassemia in thousands.
 Free of cost iron chelation medicines, blood leucocyte filters, infusion pumps are given to the most needy patients across the county.
 Check-up clinics are held to review such patients before further medical support is given to them.
 Depending on the availability of funds, post BMT treatment support is also given to those patients who undergo BMT under Coal India CSR –Thalassemia Bal Sewa Yojna.

 Thalassemics India “Pahunch” project is to address health, social and economic repercussions.
 Under this project we collaborate with :